mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 .. code-block:: bash

-   conda env create -f myproject-env.yml conda activate myproject
+   $ conda env create -f myproject-env.yml
+   $ conda activate myproject

-Now, you can run pip inside the conda environment to install the PyPi package for SymPy:
+Now, you can run pip inside the Conda environment to install the PyPi package for SymPy:

 .. code-block:: bash

-   python -m pip install --no-deps sympy
+   $ python -m pip install --no-deps sympy

 If you now look at the list of installed packages you see that SymPy is listed as installed from PyPi: